engineyard/ey-docs/pages/linking-github-to-appcloud.md

-# Linking a GitHub account to Cloud
+# Linking a GitHub account to an Engine Yard account

-You can link your Cloud account to a GitHub account.
+You can link your Engine Yard account to a GitHub account.

-The _advantage_ of linking your Cloud account to a GitHub account is that you don't need to cut-and-paste deploy keys if the accounts are linked.
+The _advantage_ of linking your Engine Yard account to a GitHub account is that you don't need to cut-and-paste deploy keys if the accounts are linked.

-The _disadvantage_ of linking your Cloud account to a GitHub account is that it gives your Cloud collaborators read access to **all** repositories in that GitHub account.
+The _disadvantage_ of linking your Engine Yard account to a GitHub account is that it gives your Engine Yard Cloud collaborators read access to **all** repositories in that GitHub account.

 This page contains the following procedures:

-  * [Link your Cloud account to a GitHub account] [2]
+  * [Link your Engine Yard account to a GitHub account] [2]
   * [Create an application from a repository in a linked GitHub account] [3]
-  * [Unlink your Cloud account from a GitHub account] [4]
+  * [Unlink your Engine Yard account from a GitHub account] [4]

 <h2 id="topic1">Which GitHub account to link to?</h2>

-You can link your Cloud account to only one GitHub account.
+You can link your Engine Yard account to only one GitHub account.
 Make sure that you choose the GitHub account that contains:

-*  The repositories for the applications that you want to host on Cloud.
+*  The repositories for the applications that you want to host on Engine Yard Cloud.

 *  Only repositories that you want your collaborators to see.

 For example, you might have two GitHub accounts: a personal GitHub account for early phase and private projects and a group account that contains the mainline versions of your company's applications and that your colleagues/collaborators already have access to.
-You choose the group account to link your Cloud account to.
+You choose the group account to link your Engine Yard account to.

-<h2 id="topic2">To link your Cloud account to a GitHub account</h2>
+<h2 id="topic2">To link your Engine Yard account to a GitHub account</h2>

 1. Log into the GitHub account that you want to link to.

-2. In your Cloud account, go to Account > Account Settings.
+2. In your Engine Yard account, go to Account > Account Settings.

 2. Click on the account you want to link to a GitHub account.